The Role of Symmetry in Optimizing Overparameterized Networks: Optimization Properties

 \section{Optimization Properties}

 We now analyze how overparameterization symmetries affect optimization.
-Note that optimizing a network in the orbit $\theta \cdot \Onl$ is not a practical setup; we will rarely initialize into this configuration.
-Instead, the goal is to show that there exist minima with favorable properties and understand the action of width growth on the loss landscape geometry.
+Note that we will rarely initialize into $\theta \cdot \Onl$ and optimize inside the orbit.
+Instead, the goal is to show that there exist minima with favourable properties and understand the action of width growth on the loss landscape geometry.
+A complete treatment can be found in Appendix~\ref{app:vectorize}.